 Estate Planning Introduction

-A full estate plan generally focuses on five objectives:
+A comprehensive estate plan generally focuses on the following objectives:

-- 1. The preservation and protection of assets during the owner’s lifetime;
+- The preservation and protection of assets during the owner’s lifetime.

-- 2. The tax-effective transfer of assets to beneficiaries during and after the owner’s lifetime;
+- The tax-effective transfer of assets to beneficiaries during and after the owner’s lifetime.

-- 3. The preservation and protection of assets in the estate once transferred;
+- The preservation and protection of assets in the estate once they are transferred.

 The goal of estate planning is to:

-- Make sure there is sufficient liquidity in the estate to meet any estate tax or other requirements such as charitable donations or cash bequests to named beneficiaries.
+- Make sure there is sufficient liquidity in the estate to meet any estate tax or other requirements such as charitable donations or cash bequests to named beneficiaries through appropriate funding strategies.

 From a practical perspective, meeting these objectives often requires: